 Ably assisted by David Hoexter, Loren Zeller, and Judie Siddall, Kurt O'Hare has prepared a lively account -- filled with wonderful images -- of the 14th Annual Meeting in Boston, Massachusetts.
 Read the report.

 A new edition of the Transferware Collectors Club Bulletin is now available!
-Read the issue's featured article, "Staffordshire Pottery on the Gulf Coast: A Davenport Importer’s Mark from Antebellum Mobile," by John A. Walthall of the Illinois State Museum in Springfield, Illinois.
+Read the issue's featured article "Commemorating the B&O Railroad in Baltimore," by Patricia Samford.
 Members, read the entire issue here.

 Invitation to Participate

 You are warmly invited to participate in a groundbreaking partnership project between the Transferware Collectors Club and the Northern Ceramic Society.
 Read more.

 Give your favorite transferware enthusiast the gift of a one-year membership to the Transferware Collectors Club!
 Gift recipients receive a handsome certificate verifying their membership as your gift, enabling them to take advantage of the same benefits that you enjoy.
 More information.

 Did you know that your TCC membership entitles you to free advertising on our site?
 (Dealers pay a nominal fee.)
 Check out all our classified ads, and consider placing your own!